Antispam protection

 Subject

 .
-Any mail whose subject will contain the specified text as a substring will also avoid antispam control.
-The format of the rows is as follows:
+Any mail whose subject line contains the specified text as a substring will also avoid antispam checking.
+The format of the lines is as follows:

 whitelist_subject WhitelistovanyRetezec

-Blacklist (according to sender and subject) has dual function to whitelist: matching message will be marked as spam without further checks.
-The blacklist configuration is the same as the whitelist, only the location
+Blacklist (by sender and by subject) has a dual function to whitelist: a matching message will be marked as spam without further checks.
+The configuration of the blacklist is the same as the whitelist, but instead of

 whitelist_from